m4bwav/seeded-random-utilities/README.md

 ## Example
 A simple example is included.
 This may be run with _node_: `node sample/index.js`

+Another example that was used to verify that the package can be installed and used properly can be found in `sample/test-random-unique-integers-lists`.
+A test package is in there that one can use to examine large sets of the output from `generateRandomArrayOfUniqueIntegers`.

 ## API

 | Method                        | Description  |